-Lack of maintenance blamed for loss of the former P&O Larne to Cairnryan vessel.
+Lack of maintenance blamed for the loss of the former P&O Larne to Cairnryan Favourite.

 According to reports in the Indonesian press, the KMP BSP III (former Pride of Rathlin, Pride of Walmer, Free Enterprise VII) sank at around 13:00 (local time) on 11/7/15.
 A photograph was published at the time showing the vessel lying on her side in waters approximately 9m deep.
 There were reportedly no casualties during the incident, with the ship apparently at the PT Samudera shipyard for repair at the time.